-d.
-Michael was Wrongly Targeted as the Prime Suspect because of His Adolescence & His Trauma
+1. Michael was Wrongly Targeted as the Prime Suspect and Labeled a Remorseless, Cold-Blooded Killer at Trial Because of His Youth & His Trauma

 Since Michael's trial, we have learned a lot more about adolescent brain development and behavior, and the ways in which those differences matter to their interactions with law enforcement and the judicial system.
 Scientific research also demonstrates that trauma alters a person's behavior and interactions, especially for youth.
 We now know that law enforcement is at significant risk of misclassifying youth, particularly traumatized youth, as deceptive and guilty, and the consequences of that misclassification can be dire - all too often, ending in wrongful conviction.
 Research further makes clear that the tool used by police in this case to confirm their suspicions - CVSA - is also wholly unreliable.
-Here, Michael's youthful and traumatized behavior not only meant that he was misclassified by police, it also ultimately sealed the deal on his conviction.
+Here, Michael's youthful and traumatized behavior not only meant he was misclassified by police, it also ultimately sealed the deal on his conviction.
 Even though he was certified as an adult, it was his youth that got him convicted.